r3sp3ctHsM/PDF-Comparer/README.md

     "core_count": null # Set this to null to use the default calculation (1.5 times the number of CPU cores) }
 ```
+If 'core_count' is set to 'null', the script will automatically use `os.cpu_count() * 1.5` to determine the number of cores.

 ### Examples of User-Owned Directories: